enpicie/aws-terraform-oidc-config/README.md

 # aws-terraform-oidc-config

-CloudFormation template for OIDC provider and IAM Role for HCP Terraform runs to provision further roles assumable via OIDC.
+CloudFormation template for OIDC provider and IAM Role for HCP Terraform runs to provision further IAM roles assumable via OIDC.

+This role is intended to be consumed by other Terraform configs that provision IAM resources for specific sets of permissions for different use cases.
+For example, a separate config will provision a role to allow Terraform to manage Lambda and API Gateway resources, and it will consume the role deployed via this repo to do so.

 ## Usage

+Add the HCP Terraform Workspace name to `workspace_names` list in [workspaces.tfvars](./terraform/workspaces.tfvars) and push to trigger the GitHub Actions pipeline.

-This repo has a GitHub Actions pipeline that will deploy the CloudFormation template to AWS.
-The created IAM Role's ARN can be used with Terraform to configure IAM Roles with different permissions needed for different projects' needs.
+The GitHub Actions pipeline will deploy [the CloudFormation template](./terraform-oidc.yml) to AWS.
+The created IAM Role's ARN is used in [the Terraform config](./terraform/main.tf) to add this role to an HCP Terraform variable set with variables named for HCP Terraform to use the role to authenticate to AWS for IAM provisioning.

-GitHub Actions will receive create permissions via IAM Role manually created in AWS Console associated with the GitHub Actions OIDC provider.
-That is the only manual step needed to automate deployment of further roles and permissions.
+The Role ARN is _NOT_ considered sensitive information, so it is safe to commit in this code and should not need to be changed.

 ## OIDC Provider Thumbprint